robak86/hardwired/README.md

 - We defined `apiUrl` as a singleton.
 - We used `apiUrl` within `apiClient` definition by calling `use(apiUrl)`.
-- The `apiClient` definition doesn't need to know any details on how the `apiUrl` is created
+- The `apiClient` definition doesn't need to know any details on how the `apiUrl` is created.
+In this simple example, the dependency is just a string URL.
+However, it could be a complex config object with many dependencies, additionally fetching some configuration asynchronously from a remote URL.
+From the perspective of `apiClient`, these details would be still well hidden.

 #### Using async factories